HanaOrg/Konbini/packages/client/guard/README.md

 ## What this does

+This basically goes through every package, downloads its manifest and CHANGELOG.md file, and updates certain .JSON files to later be automatically uploaded to our data server.

-This basically goes through every release that was not logged into the guard file, downloads all executable, ~~validates SHA hashes and GPA signatures~~, and scans them with ClamAV.
+For _pure_ Konbini packages, it also downloads all executables, ~~validates SHA hashes and GPA signatures~~, and scans them with ClamAV.

-Then the results are written to the guard file, awaiting for human intervention in case a file was infected.
+Then the results are written to the guard file, and if a package is infected, it'll also update all data-related endpoints to show a warning and block downloads, while waiting for human intervention.

 ## Konbini's schedule

 This is scheduled on [our own hardware](https://icecat.biz/rest/product-pdf?productId=16700539&lang=en) to run periodically.
-The frequency isn't fixed, but it's assured to run at least twice a month.
-See the automated commits to the `guard.txt` file.

-You don't have to commit any updates to the `guard.txt` file by yourself.
-Run this script just for testing (if you want to), in case you wanted to contribute a fix or improvement (which we're REALLY thankful for!).
+You don't have to commit any updates to the `guard.txt` file by yourself (and for trust reasons, PRs that modify it won't be accepted).
+You're only supposed to rn this script just for testing (if you want to), in case you wanted to contribute a fix or improvement (which we're REALLY thankful for!).